 FAQ

-Are there proven benefits to sleeping without a pillow?Some studies show better cervical alignment in back sleepers who sleep without a pillow, but results vary based on mattress firmness and body type.
-There is no universal recommendation: the determining factor remains the absence of pain upon waking.
+Are there proven benefits to sleeping without a pillow?Some studies show better cervical alignment in back sleepers who sleep without a pillow, but results vary depending on mattress firmness and body type.
+There is no universal recommendation: the determining criterion remains the absence of pain upon waking.

-What pillow should I choose when sleeping on my side?In the side position, the pillow should compensate for shoulder width to keep the head aligned with the spine.
+What pillow should you choose when sleeping on your side?In the side position, the pillow should compensate for shoulder width to keep the head aligned with the spine.
 The ideal height depends on your shoulder width and mattress firmness (a firm mattress compresses the shoulder less, requiring a thicker pillow).
 Ergonomic memory foam or latex pillows are often best suited for this profile.